All Products

 recv->data.raw_service_invoke

-• Synchronous call: rrpc_id and msg_id.
+• Synchronous call: rrpc_id and msg_id

-• Asynchronous call: msg_id.
+• Asynchronous call: msg_id

 • Recommended processing logic:

-1. Process the command.
+1. Execute the service command.

-2. Return a response to IoT Platform.
+2. Return a service response to IoT Platform.

-• The processing logic of the sample code:
+• Processing logic in the sample code:

 • ICA standard data format (Alink JSON)